grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

 1. Download [Vale](https://github.com/errata-ai/vale/releases).

    {{% admonition type="note" %}}
-   Refer to the Linux installation steps at [Github Releases](https://vale.sh/docs/vale-cli/installation/#github-releases).
+   Refer to the Linux installation steps at [GitHub Releases](https://vale.sh/docs/vale-cli/installation/#github-releases).
 Verify that you are downloading the latest build of Vale for Linux.
    {{% /admonition %}}

    {{< code >}}